Here’s the Most Effective Way to Help an Angry Child

 Overwhelming noises and disruptive behaviors trigger our own subconscious emotions (whether you are aware of it or not) and can quickly uproot the vision you have for your parenting.

 So what is the key to surviving amidst the chaos of our complex highly emotional child, and also managing to be the strong parent they need?

 Turning your focus inward.

 It is not always well received when I prompt parents to reflect on their own internal states during their child’s blowups and meltdowns.
 It is very much a part of our parenting culture to put the focus outward (on the child), and not only on the child but specifically on their behaviors.

-While it is helpful to observe a child’s behaviors in order to better understand the need driving the behaviors, a faster way to make progress towards peace in your home and with helping an angry child is to get your own emotional house in order, first.
+While it is helpful to observe a child’s behaviors in order to better understand the need driving the behaviors, a faster way to make progress towards peace in your home and the most productive way to help your child deal with anger is to get your own emotional house in order, first.

 Your sensitive child is very tuned into your energy and they are watching (and modeling after) your every move (I know, no pressure right?).